Ex-32/misc-projects/snake-py/README.md

 # snake (python)

-This is an implentation of the classic arcade game 'snake' written in python using the pygame graphical library
+This is an implementation of the classic arcade game 'snake' written in python using the pygame graphical library